Nílton de Sordi

-Nílton de Sordi (14 February 1931 – 24 August 2013), sometimes known as just De Sordi, was a Brazilian footballer who played as a defender.
+Nílton de Sordi (14 February 1931 – 24 August 2013), sometimes known as just De Sordi, was a Brazilian footballer who played as a right-back.

 Career

 De Sordi earned 22 caps for the Brazil national team.
 He was part of the 1958 FIFA World Cup winning squad, and played in all matches except the final.
 During his club career, he played for XV de Piracicaba-SP and São Paulo.

 Death

 De Sordi died of multiple organ failure on 24 August 2013 in Bandeirantes, Brazil.